jeremywillans/ha-rest980-roomba/README.md

 - Install and configure the php-nginx addon.
 - Start rest980 and php-nginx

+**Note** There are two copies of each addon listed, these allow you to run a second robot (or bravva), you do not need these if you only have 1 unit!

-**Note**: You can also run this locally by creating a rest980 (or similar) folder within "addons/local" and then copying the config.json files from each folder on my [hass-addons](https://github.com/jeremywillans/hass-addons/) repository.
+**Alternative**: You can also run these locally by creating a rest980 (or similar) folder within "addons/local" and then copying the contents from each folder on my [hass-addons](https://github.com/jeremywillans/hass-addons/) repository.

 This will create a new local addon which you can install